 - Abnormal levels of certain chemicals in the brain and changes to the way the central nervous system (CNS) processes pain messages carried around the body, basically a dysregulated nervous system

 - The condition appears to be triggered by a physically or emotionally stressful event, or multiple events, such as an injury or infection, giving birth, having an operation, the breakdown of a relationship, the death of a loved one, physical or emotional abuse, PTSD etc.

-Given that suffering with symptoms of endometriosis for years without a formal diagnosis is in itself a very stressful and painful ordeal, it is understandable that for a lot of women other chronic illness such as fibromyalgia and chronic fatigue will inevitably start to set in at some point, especially if these women have suffered previous chronic stress in their lives.
+Given that suffering from symptoms of endometriosis for years without a formal diagnosis is in itself a very stressful and painful ordeal, it is understandable that for a lot of women other chronic illnesses such as fibromyalgia and chronic fatigue will inevitably start to set in at some point, especially if these women have suffered previous chronic stress in their lives.

 This is certainly the case with me.

 Health professionals claim that there is no cure for either of these diseases only a stack of medications that may ease the suffering or surgery in the case of severe endometriosis.

 Well in the past 9 months I have done my own copious research on both illness reading numerous books and checking out medical websites across the globe, watching TED seminars and Podcasts with various medical professionals on the subjects of endometriosis, chronic pain, and fatigue.